Floer theory and flips: Treed pseudoholomorphic disks

 equal to the given function $F$ away from the compact part:

 where $\pi_2$ is the projection on the second factor in \eqref{FGam}. \item {\rm (Domain-dependent almost complex structure)} Let $J \in \J_\tau(X)$ be a tamed almost complex structure.
 Let $l \ge 0$ be an integer.
-A {\em domain-dependent almost complex structure} of class $C^l$ for treed disks of type $\Gamma$ and base $J$ is a map from the two-dimensional part $\ol{{\S}}_{\Gamma} $ of the universal curve $\ol{{\U}}_{\Gamma}$ to $ \J_\tau(X)$ given by a $C^l$ map
+A {\em domain-dependent almost complex structure} of class $C^l$ for treed disks of type $\Gamma$ and base $J$ is a map

-equal to the given $J$ away from the compact part:
+We require that $J_\Gamma$ is equal to the given $J$ away from the compact part: